 By 2015, all U.S. diplomatic missions in China and India had air quality monitors.
 To ensure economies of scale, the ability to integrate scientific and technological advances, and policy compliance, the Office of Management Strategy and Solutions (M/SS) developed the Department’s central air quality monitoring program (DOSAir), in partnership with the EPA.

-As of May 2019, 40 U.S. embassies and consulates host reference grade air quality monitors.
+As of November 2022, more than 70 U.S. embassies and consulates host reference grade air quality monitors.
 The real-time data supports the Department’s enterprise risk management, resiliency planning, and preparedness.

 The program also provides a platform for showcasing U.S. environmental policy, technology, research, and data solutions.
 The air quality monitors are made in the United States to EPA specifications as delineated by the Clean Air Act.
 U.S. researchers and companies use DOSAir data to help fine-tune apps and devices.
 Overseas, local citizens have used AirNow’s RSS feed feature to make apps that further raise awareness about air pollution.
 Participating U.S. diplomatic posts often host capacity building workshops, hackathons, and other events to raise awareness about air pollution and share best practices in monitoring and mitigation technology in order to advance American interests.